Pathokinesiology

 This final course focuses on contextual factors within the ICF model, including environmental, personal, and psychosocial influences on human movement and performance.
 Emphasis is placed on belief systems, culture, education, and socio-economic factors.

-• Module III: Education
+• Module III: Movement Assessment with Infections

 Optional: In-Person Retreat at the Polestar LIfe Center in North Carolina